dgoersch/munin-fastd-plugin/README.md

 #### Config
 The plugin needs some basic configuration.
 You have to set user and group of a user that have access to the socket.
 This should be "fastd".

-If the path to your socket is not /tmp/fastd.sock you have to set the path too.
+If the path to your socket is not /tmp/fastd.sock you have to set the correct path.

 #####Example
     [fastd_*]